 All content is searchable – no matter what format it’s in.
 You can organize your content by group (or space), add tags to help people filter content by topic, or make content available only to certain people or teams.

 When you post updates, upload new files or comment on content, people in your spaces will see a notification on their own activity stream (no annoying pop-ups – don’t worry!).
-This makes it easy to share knowledge and keep everyone on the same page.
+This makes it easy to boost knowledge sharing and keep everyone on the same page.

 5. Employee engagement and development center: Eliminate employee dissatisfaction.

 You know that employee experience is tied directly to your company’s bottom line.
 When employees are engaged with their work, they’re more productive and motivated.
 This leads to happier customers and less employee turnover – both of which strongly affect your numbers.

 Hold onto your hat and get a load of these stats: